mobizt/FirebaseClient/README.md

 If the sync operation was called, it will insert to the first slot in the queue too but after the authentication task slot.

-When async Get operation in `SSE mode (HTTP Streaming)` was currently stored in queue, the new sync and async operations will be inserted before the async `SSE (HTTP Streaming)` slot.
+When async Get operation in `SSE mode (HTTP Streaming)` was currently stored in queue, the new sync and async operations will be inserted before the async `SSE mode (HTTP Streaming)` slot.

 When the async operation queue is full or the another SSE mode get function was called, the new sync and async operations will be cancelled.
 The error code `-118` (`FIREBASE_ERROR_OPERATION_CANCELLED`) or `"operation was cancelled"` will show in the debug message.

-The finished and time out operating slot will be removed from the queue unless the async SSE and allow the vacant slot for the new async operation.
+The finished and time out operating slot will be removed from the queue unless the async `SSE mode (HTTP Streaming)` and allow the vacant slot for the new async operation.

-The async `SSE` operation will run continuously and repeatedly as long as the FirebaseApp and the services app (Database, Firestore, Messaging, Functions, Storage and CloudStorage) objects was run in the loop via `app.loop()` or `Database.loop()`.
+The async `SSE mode (HTTP Streaming)` operation will run continuously and repeatedly as long as the FirebaseApp and the services app
+(Database, Firestore, Messaging, Functions, Storage and CloudStorage) objects was run in the loop via `app.loop()` or `Database.loop()`.

 - ### Async Client